Imayowadavid/Superstore-Transactions-Analysis-/README.md

 How can the Performance Benchmarking be determined?
 Which  areas are showing ineffiencies?
 What are the factors influencing the sales and Profit Variance?
+The images below represent the variance according to periods( Month over Month ,Year over Year I.e monthly and yearly basis respectively for Sales and Profit.

 ![](V1.png)
 ![](V2.png)